 The most significant advantage of Python is its strong support for integration with other languages and tools.
 People also love the simplicity in which it can be learned in a few days compared to other languages, which takes more time to be learned.
 Python has many different libraries; we can store data in Python using the SQLite databases in Python, which is a great way to store our application data in Python.

 This tutorial will help you set up and install the latest version of Python on Ubuntu and its derivatives, including Linux Mint and elementary OS.
 If you love Linux, you may also look at the article using Linux shell commands in Python.

 This tutorial is done on Ubuntu 16.04.
-It should work on Linux Mint 18.1 and above as well as elementary OS.
+It should work on all Ubuntu derivatives, including Linux Mint, Pop!_OS, elementary OS, and more.

-Ubuntu and Linux Mint come pre-installed with some version of Python.
+Ubuntu, Linux Mint, and many other Linux OS come pre-installed with some version of Python.
 The only thing you need to verify is if it’s the latest version.
 To check the current version installed on your computer, launch ‘Terminal’ and type the following command:

-You should see a lot of output in the terminal, but look of Python version_number followed by date.
-My Linux Mint PC gives says:
+You should see a lot of output in the terminal but pay attention to the Python version_number, followed by the date.

 Python 3.5.2 (default, Nov 17 2016, 17:05:23)

-But as of when this article was written, the Python version available at official website is Version 3.6.0.
-It’s always good idea to have the latest version to get maximum features.
+But as of when this article was written, the Python version available on the official website is Version 3.6.0.
+It’s always a good idea to have the latest version to get full features.

-The easiest way of installing Python in Ubuntu and its derivatives is by using apt-get command.
-Of course there is also a lengthy way to manually download and install it.
-We shall discuss both the methods here.
+The easiest way of installing Python in Ubuntu and its derivatives is by using the apt-get command.
+Of course, there is also a long way to download and install it manually.
+We shall discuss both methods here.